ikakupa/medusa-nodes-bug-reports/README.md

 ---
 ## Creating an issue

-intro: 'You can submit an issue quickly following the steps down below.'
+You can submit an issue quickly following the steps down below.
-permissions: 'People with read access can create an issue in a repository where issues are enabled.

 - Step 1: Click on the **"Issues"** button.